the-t-in-rtf/ul-api/docs/apidocs.md

 ## Product Records

 A product is a distinct piece of software or equipment.
-Products may have more than one version or edition, which may provide different features.
-For more information about editions (versions or models of a product), see the ["Editions"](#editions) section.
+All products in the Unified Listing have the following common

-All products in the Unified Listing have the following common fields:
+fields:

 |Field                      | Description |
 | ------------------------- | ----------- |